wayfareio/wayfare.io/_posts/2016-08-15-member-monday-jonathan-trigg.markdown

   media (because I have an awesome intern team and intern director!).
 The Integrated started about 2 years ago when I decided I wanted to mentor a few college students because it is such a vital and crucial developmental time for them.
-Gandolf, aka Jeff Tanner (co-founder of Wayfare), planted the seed that my ideas could turn into a non-profit... so here I am today.
+Gandolf, aka Jeff Tanner (co-founder of FLDWRK), planted the seed that my ideas could turn into a non-profit... so here I am today.
 redirect_from: "/2016/08/15/member-monday-jonathan-trigg/"
 image: "/uploads/member-monday-jonathan-trigg.jpg"